 Don’t have a dog-friendly scale?
 Try this pet scale for easy weigh-ins.

-Has your pet ever had to lose weight?
+Does your pug need to go on a diet?
 Share your journey in the comments!